nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Nebraska

-Marriage in Nebraska is a contract subject to termination via divorce or annulment when a spouse files a petition to the Nebraska Judiciary.
-Records created or submitted during the divorce or annulment are publicly available to requesters, who must follow systematic instructions to access official records.
+Marriage in Nebraska is a contract subject to termination via divorce or annulment when a spouse files a petition with the Nebraska Judiciary.
+Records created or submitted during the divorce or annulment are publicly available to requesters, who are typically required to follow systematic instructions to access official records.

 What is a Nebraska Divorce Decree?

-A divorce decree in Nebraska is an order that dissolves a marriage when a family court judge finds that a marriage is irretrievably broken (Neb.
-Rev. Stat. § 42–372)..
-Also, a divorce decree states the rights and obligations of the divorcees after adjudication.
-One consequence of a final divorce decree is that the parties revert to maiden status.
+A divorce decree in Nebraska is an order that dissolves a marriage when a family court judge finds that it is irretrievably broken (Neb.
+Rev. Stat. § 42–372).
+A divorce decree also states the rights and obligations of the divorcees after adjudication.
+One consequence of a final divorce decree is that the parties revert to their maiden status.
 The divorcees enjoy the peculiar rights, duties, capacities, and incapacities ascribed to unmarried persons in Nebraska.

 What is an Annulment in Nebraska?